 Federal employees will find that estate planning is not as daunting a task as many lawyers make it out to be.
 Most people, with estates worth less than the federal estate tax threshold, currently $3,500,000, and who know what they want to do with their assets and property can prepare their own estate plans using our free comprehensive Estate Planning Guide and the resources that we reference.

 Your personal estate is very simply “your property” – all that you own – at its current market value.
 The planning that is required does not require you to be a mathematical wiz or rocket scientist – anyone with average intelligence can plan their estate – even without an attorney.
 The key is to have the proper references to help you through the process.
-I suggest using the books titled Plan Your Estate to guide your step-by-step through this process and The Executor's Guide to help your loved ones settle your estate.
+I suggest using the books titled Plan Your Estateto guide you step-by-step through this process and the Executor's Checklist and Notices Kit to help your loved ones settle your estate.
 I originally used Quicken WillMaker Plus software to complete my wills, trusts, health directives and powers of attorney in 2004.
 Since then I hired an attorney to update our estate plans.
-Wilmaker is good to draft basic documents however as your estate grows and personal circumstances warrant professional involvement may be necessary.
+Willmaker is good to draft basic documents however as your estate grows and personal circumstances warrant professional involvement may be necessary.
 These two books cover all states except Louisiana which has a legal system based on Napoleonic Code.
 You can also visit your local library to review these excellent resource.
 Many libraries have the two books in their reference section.
 When I was completing my estate plan I used both book extensively, highlighting important information, underlining text, and writing notes in the margins.
 I refer to them as situations change and keep it on my reference shelf.

 NOTE: Some situations require legal help such as providing long-term care for disabled children.
 Also, if your estate will be subject to estate taxes and/or you own a business you may wish to consult with a professional.
 It is wise to review your plan with your attorney in these situations and they can often add additional insight into your particular needs and wishes.
 The key here is that you will have done much of the leg work up front and your attorney fees should be considerable less if you go through this process